carlos-a-g-h/pysqlitekv/README.md

 "custom_func_params" is the aditional argument for the custom function, it can be anything

-"res_write" writes the result of the custom function to the keyname, replacing the original value
+"res_write" writes the result of the custom function to the keyname, replacing the original value.
+In case the cutom function returns None, the original value will not be replaced

 "res_return" returns the result of the custom function

 If "res_write" is True and "res_return" is False, db_custom() returns wether the stored value was modified or not

-For more details, check out "test_customfun.py"
+For more details, check out "test_customfun.py" and also check the "test_async.py"

+#### db_len()

 ```
 db_len(con_or_cur,key_name,page)